greg-ogs/epm-practice-lab-python-tasks/README.md

         python clean_app.py <zip-file name>

-- [ ] Unzip the archive to a temp directory
+- [ ] Unzip the archive to a temp directory (using the appropriate Python library)

 - [ ] Remove folders that don't contain _\_\_init\_\_.py_.
 Only the root folder can be without _\_\_init\_\_.py_.